 TDEM Communications Coordination Group (CCG): Cisco Systems is providing networking equipment and Starlink high performance units at the Incident Command Post (ICP) in Amarillo and to the (2) base camps in Borger and Canadian.

-Amateur Radio operators (RACES/ARES) are supporting the Panhandle with the wildfire situation.
-Amateur Radio operators have identified personnel and resources to be deployed.
-High Frequency (HF) nets have been activated and are providing public service information to residents with amateur radios in isolated areas.
+Amateur Radio operators (RACES/ARES) are supporting the Panhandle with the wildfire situation and are providing public service information to residents with amateur radios in isolated areas.